-14-120 Reporting Results of Audit (Truth in Negotiation)
+14-120 Reporting Results of Audit (Truth in Negotiation) \\

 - a.
-An audit report is required for all (positive and negative) Truth in Negotiation compliance audits.
-Prepare and distribute Truth in Negotiation compliance audit reports using the guidance in Chapter 10.
-The prime contract auditor will incorporate positive subcontract audit report findings and made distribution of a combined report.
-See 14-115 for a discussion of the proper treatment of offsets. - b.
 Each audit report with a recommended price adjustment must specifically list the five points for establishing defective pricing in the notes to the report exhibit and discuss how each point has been met (14-102b and the Truth in Negotiation compliance standard audit program).
-Highlights to be addressed in discussing the points: - (1) In discussing the first point, provide the relevant parts of the FAR definition of certified cost or pricing data along with an explanation of how the data in question fits the FAR definition.
-See 14-104.2. - (2) In discussing the second point, provide the date that the defective data was reasonably available to the contractor and the date of price agreement or, if applicable, the other date agreed upon between the parties.
-Emphasize that the availability date was prior to the date of price agreement.
+Highlights to be addressed in discussing the points: - (1) In discussing the first point, provide the relevant parts of the FAR definition of cost or pricing data along with an explanation of how the data in question fits the FAR definition.
+See 14-104.2. - (2) In discussing the second point, provide the date that the accurate, complete, and current data was reasonably available to the contractor and the date of agreement on the price or, if applicable, the other date agreed upon between the parties.
+Emphasize that the availability date was prior to the date of agreement on the price.
 See 14-105.2. - (3) In discussing the third point, address how the auditor was able to confirm that the contractor did not submit the data (e.g., no record of submission in contractor or Government proposal files) and that the Government had no actual knowledge of the data (e.g., PNM language and confirming memorandum).
 See 14-105. - (4) In addressing the fourth point, discuss how reliance was confirmed, such as the date for the PNM and the confirmation memorandum from the contracting officer.
-See 14-111. - (5) In addressing the fifth point, explain how the Government's reliance on the defective data caused an increase in price. - c.
+See 14-111. - (5) In addressing the fifth point, explain how the Government's reliance on the defective data caused an increase in price. - b.
 The working papers file will contain a summary describing audit work performed, the basis for the audit conclusion, and the rationale for any reduction in the audit scope.
 (For example, if reporting negative findings after auditing only a bill of materials, the summary would explain why the auditor did not audit other cost elements.)
-The summary will also reflect supervisory review and endorsement of the audit conclusion.
+The summary will also reflect supervisory review and endorsement of the audit conclusion. - c.
+To ensure consistency in addressing systemic issues, report systemic findings in a single report that lists all affected pricing actions and contracting officers, and clearly identify the systemic nature of the condition.
+If other reports were issued before recognizing the systemic issue, include the following statement: